Thorfgin/charactercreator2/src/README.md

 	- IMPORT BUILD: Import a local file and set it as the current skillset
 	- PRESETS: Ability to click some preset-character builds somewhere
 	- EXPORT CHARACTER: Export the character overview as a PDF, for easy use at the event.
+	- LORESHEET: column contains an actual link to the loresheet itself

 	=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=